-Qualified Opinion
+Opinion

-We have audited the accompanying financial statements of "API BANK" ad., Belgrade (the "Bank"), which comprise the balance sheet as at 31 December 2019, the income statements, the statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of API BANK a.d., Belgrade (the "Bank"), which comprise the balance sheet as at 31 December 2020, and the income statements, statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.

-In our opinion, except for the effects of the matter described in the "Basis for Qualified Opinion" section of our report, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2019, and of its financial performances and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion the accompanying financial statements give a true and fair view of the financial position of the API BANK a.d., Belgrade as at 31 December 2020, and of its financial performances and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).

-Basis for Qualified Opinion
+Basis for Opinion